astriaorg/astria/specs/conductor.md

 ### Reader
  - Creates a `CelestiaClient` using the Celestia client implementation from `astria-sequencer-relayer` to communicating with the DA layer
- - Creates a `TendermintClient` which is used when validating blocks from the DA layer
+ - Creates a `TendermintClient` which is used when validating blocks from the DA layer against the sequencer data
  - Runs an event loop that handles receiving `ReaderCommand`s that drives data retrieval from the DA layer
  - Passes the blocks it receives to the `Executor`